 The simplest of recipes will produce the best results, so I would suggest finding one that you are comfortable with & use the best ingredients available to you.
 The standard recipe is equal quantities of milk or dark chocolate to double cream (so 150g chocolate & 150ml double cream, for example).

 Personally, I like to use a blend of milk chocolate & plain in mine, so that it’s got that right amount of “bite” & the ganache is not too sweet (otherwise you get a sickly, cloying chocolate that will set your teeth on edge & make you look like you sucked a lemon).
 My tip is to taste a variety of different chocolates to find which ones do it for you – get them home, eat a couple of pieces together until you discover the right combination to give the taste you want.
 Write it down, make some notes & then you can increase the quantities to make a decent sized batch.
 Get creative, use a recipe as a basic template & experiment with it!
-After you have made the ganache, things get really interesting – you can add alcohol, chopped nuts, dried fruit, biscuit, etc. The only limits are your imagination & your pantry!
+After you have made the ganache, things get really interesting – try splitting your ganache into a few bowls & maybe add a little alcohol, chopped nuts, dried fruit, biscuit, etc. The only limits are your imagination & your pantry!

 Once your ganache is cooled, you can start to make your truffles.
 I have made them in all kinds of random shapes (sculpting a pair of ladies’ size three shoes from a large piece of chilled ganache was an epic challenge, but worth it), however I would suggest starting small & making little balls to begin with.
 Simply scoop out a little ganache using a teaspoon or a melon baller, set aside on a parchment lined baking tray, then continue until you have made lots of little chocolate truffle balls.